Water Line Repair Cost

 Expect to pay anywhere from $500 to $3,000, plus after-hours premiums on top of standard labour costs.

-So, how much does water line repair cost for a residential property?
+So, how much does the cost to repair a water line really run for a residential property?
 Most jobs fall between $400 and $5,000.
 Small leak repairs and valve swaps cost the least.
 A full main water line repair or slab leak job costs the most.
 The sooner you catch water line damage, the less you pay every single time.

 If your water pressure is off or water bills keep climbing in Roseville, CA, don't sit on it.
+We also handle water line repair and replacement in Rocklin, Granite Bay, and surrounding areas.
+While we're on site, ask about water heater installation or tankless water heater repair.
+Most fixes can roll into the same visit.
 Specialized Plumbing and Sewer Repair gives straight answers and upfront pricing so you know exactly what the repair process looks like before anything starts.